-How to delete files and folders in Terminal on Mac
+Remove directory in Terminal & other ways to delete files and folders on Mac

 Why delete file command line feature is important

-With regards to delete file or delete folder command line functionality, Terminal lets you:
+With regards to the delete file or delete folder command line functionality, Terminal lets you:

 - Effortlessly erase one or multiple files, folders, and apps, bypassing any error messages you can get when you go the traditional route.

 - Remove files from Trash, including ones you can’t delete, by simply emptying the trash.

 - Get rid of files that are invisible to you within Finder (usually system or root files, for example, .htaccess).

 - Delete files and folders in cases when Finder is unresponsive.